adamA113/servize/README.md

 1. [Deployment](#deployment)
 1. [Team](#team)
 ### Project Aim
+* The is a website where you create an account either as a customer or as a service provider (handyman/ technician).
+* As a customer you can search for certain services and choose the technician you want to help you, and filter them via prices or overall ratings.
+* As a technician you can offer your services and your special offers (if any) to attract customers to you.

 ### General Info
+* The website will be initially used to search for Technicians/Handymen at the beginning.
+* But the final product will provide more general and wide services such as other freelance websites.

 ### Technologies
 Servize uses a number of open source projects: